soya-daizu/goban/README.md

 # Goban

-A fast and efficient QR Code encoder library written purely in Crystal.
-It is significantly faster (4-5x) and uses fewer heap allocations (-95%) compared to the other implementation in Crystal ([spider-gazelle/qr-code](https://github.com/spider-gazelle/qr-code)), and it supports wider QR Code standard features such as Kanji mode encoding.
+A fast and efficient QR Code encoder/decoder library written purely in Crystal.
+It is significantly faster (4-10×) and uses fewer heap allocations (-95%) compared to the other implementation in Crystal ([spider-gazelle/qr-code](https://github.com/spider-gazelle/qr-code)), and it supports wider QR Code standard features such as Kanji mode encoding.
 It also supports generating Micro QR Code and rMQR Code symbols.

 The implementation aims compliance with following standards: